Policy & Social Justice Division Overview

 Zoë Polk, Deputy Director

-Noah Frigault is a California-licensed attorney and Policy Analyst for the San Francisco Human Rights Commission who manages internships, grants, compliance, and other equity initiatives for HRC, as well as oversees graphic design, reports, and other media.
+Noah Frigault is a California-licensed attorney and Policy Analyst for the San Francisco Human Rights Commission who manages hiring and recruitment, internships, grants, compliance, and other equity initiatives for HRC, as well as oversees graphic design, reports, and other media.
 Mr. Frigault previously sat on the City of Oakland Housing Residential Rent and Relocation Board as a tenant representative and worked for the California Department of Fair Employment and Housing conducting housing discrimination investigations.
 Mr. Frigault is a 2016 Yerba Buena Center for the Arts Equity Fellow, a former HRC Bridge Fellow, and was the first Fair Housing Law Student Fellow at the East Bay Community Law Center, where he designed and implemented a housing discrimination testing program for EBCLC's Housing Unit.

 Veronica Garcia provides leadership and support to a number of different projects including the Equity Advisory Committee (which is currently focused on the city’s housing crisis and African American out-migration), in-house youth internship programs, and an initiative aimed at improving community relations between SFPD and San Francisco youth.
 Before joining the HRC, Ms. Garcia served as a Fellow with Urban Habitats Boards and Commissions Leadership Institute, was the President of the Ethnic Studies Student Organization at SF State University (SFSU), and a Base-Building Leader with Students Making A Change, a project of Coleman Advocates for Children and Youth.
 At Coleman Advocates, Ms. Garcia organized and trained community college students to advocate for education equity reforms at City College of San Francisco – and was instrumental in changing the placement testing policy.
 Also while at Coleman, she conceived of and founded a new project of the organization, Moms Making A Change, which provided leadership development, academic support, and life-skills training for teenage moms.
 Ms. Garcia is a proud San Francisco native and a first generation college graduate with a degree in Latino/Latina Studies from SFSU.